 MEET MARISA CRANFILL

 “Over fifteen years ago I discovered qigong as a student in China.
 Soon after, I combined it with a yoga practice and received amazing results: more sensitivity to energy, deep self-healing and access to nature’s unlimited potential.
 I call this integration of yoga and qigong, YOQI.
 Today my greatest joy is in sharing the tools to cultivate our most precious resource - life force energy – for self-healing, vitality, clarity of mind, spiritual fulfillment and a deeper connection to all of nature.”

-Marisa Cranfill Young is the founder of YOQI yoga+qigong.
+Marisa Cranfill is the founder of YOQI yoga+qigong.
 Frequent trips to Asia as a child inspired Marisa to study academically and work there for over 15 years.
 While living in China and Thailand she received direct transmission from qigong masters, nuns and healers in both the Buddhist and Taoist traditions.
 Marisa developed YOQI over years of teaching yoga and qigong at meditation retreats.
 She found that both practices contained key principles and techniques that enhanced the student’s stamina and sensitivity to energy during the long seated meditation sessions.
 The routines reduced physical pain and gave them more focus and quality of awareness.
 This became the catalyst to extract a clear and effective program of mindful movement, accessible to everyone, that maintains the integrity of the ancient yoga and qigong traditions.

 Marisa has been described as a generous and light hearted teacher who guides her students through direct experience.
 A global citizen at heart, she speaks Spanish, Italian, Thai, Chinese and English, teaches around the world and offers free videos on the YOQI You Tube channel.
 She is proud to be a regular instructor with the Little Bangkok Sangha, holding annual meditation retreats and classes in Thailand.
-Marisa currently divides her time between Bangkok and San Francisco where she enjoys hikes with her husband, aromatherapy, progressive metal music and high vibration adventures with her friends.
+Marisa currently divides her time between Bangkok and San Diego where she enjoys hiking, aromatherapy, progressive metal music and high vibration adventures with her friends.